Croatia: Adriatic Delights

-Diocletian's Palace in Split
+Diocletian's Palace (Split)

-Zagreb's Croatian Museum of Naive Art
+Croatian Museum of Naive Art (Zagreb)

-Rovinj's Valentino Champagne and Cocktail
+Valentino Champagne and Cocktail Bar (Rovinj)

-Exploring Croatia, we'll see the Pearl of the Adriatic, sample some island charm, wander Roman ruins, and hike through a watery wonderland.
-We'll enjoy its thriving capital city, the Italian-like charm of Istria, and that peninsula's enchanting port town.
+Exploring Croatia, we'll see the "Pearl of the Adriatic," sample some island charm, wander Roman ruins, and hike through a watery wonderland.
+We'll enjoy its thriving capital city, the Italian-like charm of Istria, and that peninsula's most enchanting port town.

-[5 Map,] Yugoslavia filled much of Europe's Balkan Peninsula during most of the 20th century.
+Yugoslavia filled much of Europe's Balkan Peninsula during most of the 20th century.
 When Yugoslavia broke up into separate countries in the 1990s, Croatia wound up with most of its coastline.
-We start south in Dubrovnik, sail along the Dalmatian Coast, stopping at Korcula and Hvar en route to Split.
+We start south in Dubrovnik, sail along the Dalmatian Coast, stopping at Korčula and Hvar en route to Split.
 After exploring Plitvice Lakes National Park and the capital city of Zagreb, we travel to the Istrian peninsula, to Rovinj.